cmb69/syntaxhighlighter_xh/README.md

 enclosing it in a `<pre>` element with a class as described in [the manual of Syntaxhighlighter](http://alexgorbatchev.com/SyntaxHighlighter/manual/configuration/#parameters)

-For TinyMCE 4 inserting and editing the code can be done by pressing the `Insert/Edit code sample` button, where you can edit the code and choose the desired language.
+For TinyMCE 4 and 5 inserting and editing the code can be done by pressing the `Insert/Edit code sample` button, where you can edit the code and choose the desired language.
 Other settings have to be done manually in the HTML source code view.